Privacy Notice

 Government Initiatives

-The economic performance of many generation and storage technologies strongly depends on the regulatory framework, especially with regards to taxes and levies.
-Climate policy and CO2 price implications have the potential to clearly push low carbon emission technologies.
-Then, the allowance price is added to the variable costs of each fossil-based technologies.
-For example, many countries in Europe have a carbon tax.
-Portugal, Sweden, Spain and Poland are just a few examples (taxfoundation, 2020).
-There have been several EU initiatives on batteries, such as Batteries Europe, SET Plan action, BRIDGE projects on batteries or the BATSTORM project (European Commission, 2020).
-Most countries in the EU do not have a specific support mechanism for energy storage systems.
-However, some countries do.
+Most countries in the EU lack a specific support mechanism for energy storage systems, although some have implemented specific measures.
 In Germany, for example, there is a subsidy program for distributing battery storage systems.
 It aims to ensure that solar PV systems have a greater benefit to the overall system by smoothing their export.
 While some energy storage solutions are commercially viable without subsidies, larger infrastructure-heavy projects, such as larger-scale pumped storage plants, currently struggle to attract investment due to the high revenue risk (cms, 2018).

 Stakeholder Mapping